KaiSuomi-hub/2021/README.md

    6. If the post is in several subcategories they are shown edit.
 Show  _ALL_ subcategories 😂CHECK
 7. Make the subtheme clean and well organized
+4. Create a card showing a case study.
+Create a page listing three cards of each subcategory, so a total of nine case studies are shown at the same time

+5. A case study is shown only once in the listing page
 8. Separate the the card from index to it's own card.php element